 Accounts Receivable - Accounts receivable are stated at cost less an allowance for doubtful accounts, if necessary.
 Management's determination of the allowance for doubtful accounts is based on an evaluation of the receivable, past experience, and current economic conditions.
-Management has determined an allowance for doubtful accounts is not considered necessary as of June 30, 2022 and 2021.
+Management has determined an allowance for doubtful accounts is not considered necessary as of June 30, 2023 or 2022.

 Instrument Loans Receivable - Loans receivable are carried at unpaid principal balances, less an allowance for loan losses, if necessary.
 Management's determination of the allowance for loan losses is based on past loan loss experience, specific impaired loans, and current economic conditions.
-Management has determined an allowance for loan losses is not considered necessary as of June 30, 2022 and 2021.
+Management has determined an allowance for loan losses is not considered necessary as of June 30, 2023 or 2022.
 Interest on loans is recognized over the term of the loan and is calculated using the simple-interest method on principal amounts outstanding.
-At June 30, 2022 and 2021, the Society reported instrument loans receivable of approximately \$24,000 and \$-0-, respectively, which are included in accounts receivable in the statements of financial position.
+At June 30, 2023 and 2022, the Society reported instrument loans receivable of approximately \$18,178 and \$24,000, respectively, which are included in accounts receivable in the statements of financial position.